Learning Experience

 1. Themes from the reading your LC chose to emphasize in the lesson and why,

-2. Student learning goals or objectives,
+2. Student learning goals or objectives for the lesson,

 3. Intention to actively involve your students in your lesson,